First I Found Reasonable Jobs, Later On, Amazing Clients Found Me

 - 35 — Getting a client thanks to LinkedIn updates

 Several years ago I was looking for a new job.
 I had a job interview at a consultancy firm, where I eventually wasn’t hired because I was too senior.
 I stayed in contact with the people who worked there through LinkedIn.
 The end of last year I posted on LinkedIn that I was available for new projects.
-I received a message saying that they had just received European funding for a project that involved exploring business opportunities outside of the Netherlands and would like to talk to me about it.
+I received a message saying that they had just received European funding for a project that involved exploring business opportunities outside of the Netherlands and would like to talk to me.
 We started working together about a month later.

 - 35 — A client finding me thanks to a Facebook group I am managing